History of the Rosary

-There are differing views on the history of the rosary, a Christian prayer rope, cord or chain used to count specific prayers, commonly as a Marian devotion.
+There are differing views on the history of the rosary, a Catholic prayer rope, cord or chain used to count specific prayers, commonly as a Marian devotion.
 The exact origin of the rosary as a prayer is less than clear and subject to debate among scholars.
 The use of knotted prayer ropes in Christianity goes back to the Desert Fathers in the 3rd and early 4th centuries.
-These counting devices were used for prayers such as the Jesus prayer in Christian monasticism.
-The period after the First Council of Ephesus in 431 witnessed gradual growth in the use of Marian prayers during the Middle Ages.
+These counting devices were used for prayers such as the Jesus Prayer in Christian monasticism.
+The period after the Council of Ephesus in 431 witnessed gradual growth in the use of Marian prayers during the Middle Ages.

 The practice of meditation during the praying of the Hail Marys was attributed to Dominic of Prussia (author of Liber experientiae 1458), a 15th-century Carthusian monk, who called it the "Life of Jesus Rosary" (vita Christi Rosarium).
 However, in 1977, a theologian from Trier named Andreas Heinz discovered a vita Christi rosary that dated to 1300, suggesting the origin of the current rosary extends back at least to that time.